cloudfoundry/cf-mysql-release/docs/cluster-behavior.md

   - If deployed using a proxy, a continually inactive node will cause the proxy to fail over, selecting a different mysql node to route new queries to.

 ### Re-bootstrapping the cluster after quorum is lost
   - The start script will currently bootstrap node 0 only on initial deploy.
-If the cluster fails or all nodes are shut down, bootstrapping must be done manually.
+If bootstrapping is necessary at a later date, it must be done manually.
 For more information on manually bootstrapping a cluster, see [Bootstrapping Galera](bootstrapping.md).
   - If the single node is bootstrapped, it will create a new one-node cluster that other nodes can join.

 ### Simulating node failure